hardeybisey/hardeybisey/README.md

 Data Scientist
 --------------

-A detail-oriented Data Scientist with interest in Machine Learning and Artificial Intelligence.
+A detail-oriented Data Engineer with interest in Machine Learning and Artificial Intelligence.

 *   🌍  I'm based in Coventry, UK
 *   ✉️  You can contact me at [idris.adebisi@yahoo.com](mailto:idris.adebisi@yahoo.com)